vaidyashubham7578/Mobo-Store-E-Commerce-Platform/README.md

 Ensured cross-browser compatibility and fast loading times by optimizing code and media assets.

 Deployed the website using GitHub Pages for public access and version control.

+**Key Achievements:

+Achieved a 100% responsive design with a mobile-first approach, improving accessibility for a wider audience.

+Reduced page load time by 30% through efficient coding practices and image optimization.

+Demonstrated strong problem-solving skills by implementing complex features like the shopping cart and dynamic product display.